RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

         # more beautiful code

 Now let's get to the heart of the matter.
-Write one more function called ``rotate_string(text, rot)``, which receives as input a string and an integer.
+Write one more function called ``encrypt(text, rot)``, which receives as input a string and an integer.
 This is just like the ``rot13`` function, but instead of hardcoding the number 13, your function should receive a second argument, `rot` which specifies the rotation amount.
 Your function should return the result of rotating each letter in the ``text`` by ``rot`` places to the right.

 Here are some example input values, with the corresponding return values.